prizraksarvar/ndpi-netfilter/README.md

   iptables -m ndpi --help
 ```

-You can see if the DHCP dissector is working by creating a rule:
+You can see if the module is loaded and basically working by creating
+a rule for `ICMP` (This doesn't exercise much of the module because
+there is special-case code for handling `ICMP`.)

 ```
   iptables -t mangle -A PREROUTING -m ndpi --icmp -j ACCEPT
 ```

 Then pinging a remote system:
 ```
   ping google.com